Kroger Plans to Eliminate Plastic Bags from Its Stores

 - Ruler Foods

-Make your next trip to Kroger even more stylish with a reusable print shopping bag ($10).
-We adore these bags from BAGGU for their durability.
-(Hello, heavy canned goods!)
-Plus, with some beginner-level origami, the bag folds to fit inside a pocket or purse.
-Purchase it here.
+Make your next trip to Kroger more stylish with a reusable shopping bag.
+We adore bags with a cute pattern and serious durability!
+Plus, with some beginner-level origami, these bags fold to fit inside a purse.

 Why Is This Happening?

 In a press release, Kroger says that 100 billion single-use plastic bags are thrown away in the U.S. every year.
 Yikes!
 Kroger’s decision to phase out plastic bags adds momentum to the trend of other major retailers announcing plans to reduce waste, including brands like Starbucks saying “no thanks” to straws.

 To reduce your own impact on the environment ahead of Kroger’s schedule, challenge yourself to grocery shop without plastic.
 If you forget your reusable tote and need to grab a single-use bag in a pinch, this is the easiest way to recycle plastic bags.